grjd/JADreport_VallecasIndex/README.md

-# Selecting the most important self-assessed features for predicting conversion to Mild Cognitive Impairment with Random Forest and Permutation-based method
+# Selecting the most important self-assessed features for predicting conversion to Mild Cognitive Impairment with Random Forest and Permutation-based methods

 Code examples and other supplementary material for the paper: